Ron Randell: New York

 In 1975, Randell appeared on Broadway in a production of Sherlock Holmes.
-The following year he was in Mrs Warren's Profession; the|work=New York Times theatre critic said he "does very decently".
+The following year he was in Mrs Warren's Profession; The New York Times theatre critic Clive Barnes said he "does very decently".
 He also appeared in Measure for Measure.

 During his later career, Randell worked steadily on Broadway, though rarely in leading roles.
 His notable appearances included Bent.

+Filmink later wrote Randell "had a long and interesting career (eg King of Kings), but never became a star – possibly that’s because he played too many heroes and affable love interests, where he wasn’t that interesting, and not enough villains, where he could be electric."

 Personal life

 Randell was married three times.
 He married his first wife, stage actress Elaine Diana Maltzman, in New Canaan, Connecticut, in October 1948.
 They divorced in 1949.

 He was engaged to actress Amanda Blake, and they planned to marry in 1951 but there seems no evidence they went through with their plans.

 He was engaged to Marie Keith in September 1952, and they married in October that year.
 However, they separated in 1953, at which time he was seen with Amanda Blake, who was described as his "former fiancee".

 Marie Keith and Randell were divorced in 1955.

 He had a romance with Hildegarde Christian then married Laya Raki in 1956, and they remained together until his death in Los Angeles in 2005 following a stroke.
 He was 86.